ome/omero-documentation/omero/developers/python3-migration.rst

 --------

 Installing `future` from Python 3 is now required for all OMERO Python components.
-This library comes with `futurize` tool which performs many of the basic transformations needed to migrate Python 2 code to Python 3:
+This library comes with the `futurize` tool which performs many of the basic transformations needed to migrate Python 2 code to Python 3: